-There is a hypothesis that here was located Brattahlid – the farm of the first European settler in America – Eric the Red (1).
-Here, near the mouth of stream in Tasersuaq Lake have been found remnants of abandoned, very large Norse farm.
+There is a hypothesis that there was located Brattahlid – the farm of the first European settler in America – Eric the Red (1).
+Here, near the mouth of the stream in Tasersuaq Lake have been found remnants of an abandoned, very large Norse farm.
 This could be the largest known Norse farm in Greenland.
 It is possible that here was located also Leiðar church.

-Farm was established sometimes around 985 – 1020 AD.
+Farm was established sometime around 985 – 1020 AD.
 In some unknown time, possibly some centuries later, it was abandoned.

 - Kevin J. Edwards, J. Edward Schofield and Jette Arneborg.
 Was Erik the Red’s Brattahlið Located at Qinngua?
 A Dissenting View.
 Viking and Medieval Scandinavia.
 Volume 6, Volume 6 / 2010, pp. 83-99.